ankrutik/notes/aws/solutions_arch_cert/notes.md

   - **strongly consistent reads**: returns result that reflects all writes that received successful response prior to read; sub 1 second
   - **ACID** transactions: atomicity, consistency, isolation, and durability
 - DynamoDB **Standard-IA** helps you reduce your DynamoDB total costs for tables that store infrequently accessed data such as applications’ logs, old social media posts, e-commerce order history, and past gaming achievements.
-- RCU and WCU are decoupled, so you can increase/decrease each value separately.
+- Read Capacity Units (RCU) and Write Capacity Units (WCU) are decoupled, so you can increase/decrease each value separately.
 - Querying allowed only on primary key
   - **Primary Key** is made up of:
     - Partition Key
     - Sort Key

+  - Unless indexing is applied on other columns

 ## Advanced DynamoDB